rohit-kashyap-1/react-router/README.md

 # This repository implements react router

+## react-router-dom, current version 6.0 and this version has some updates.

+### react-router-dom use Routes instead of Switch

 ```
 import React from 'react';
 import { BrowserRouter as Router, Routes, Route, Link } from 'react-router-dom';